paulhewett/assistech-competencies/powerchair-integration.md

   * Linx

-Be able to identify the wheelchair control system
+Be able to identify the wheelchair control system Indentify suitable lines of support from manufacturer, peers or other experts

 Identify a suitable location for a BT module
 Swap a joystick unit like for like